 If you're designing something for somebody else, it takes a lot of time to go back and forth between parties and even when changes are suggested, they are not always put into place correctly the first time around.

 “I'm not only the president, but I'm also a client.”

-This famous motto is from the Hair Club for Men commercials (here's a clip from youtube), and is a perfect example of “you become the proof.”
+This famous motto is from the Hair Club for Men commercials, and is a perfect example of “you become the proof.”